jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ![*Devuan Linux*](images/Devuan-logo.png "Devuan")

   [Devuan Linux Project](http://www.devuan.org "Devuan") (Pronounced *Dev-one*) is a fork of the entire Debian project - not just a Debian based distro.
 This is a result of a "Debian Civil War" with half of the Debian developers leaving in the Debian project in the beginning of 2015 to begin this distribution from scratch.
 It is a direct fork with fundamental changes to the core operating system.
 Other distros change application look and feel but to change the core operating system is a monumental task.
 The state of the OS is in late Alpha or early beta as of August 2015 with VM images available for download.
-We will talk about this more in detail under the topic "LInux Civil War" later in this chapter.
+We will talk about this more in detail under the topic "Linux Civil War" later in this chapter.

 #### Other Debian Based Distros